anuradhawick/seq2vec/README.md

 * In linux use `cut -d' ' -f2- <SEQ2VEC OUTDIR>/gathered-sorted.txt > vectors.txt` to obtain vectors without seq ids.
 This can later be loaded to numpy as `np.loadtxt("vectors.txt")`. -->

-## Using the Seq2Vec lib

-You can use our sequence reader by simply adding `include` folder to your project.
-It is header only!

 ***Have a good one!* 😃**